Mattie McGrath: Comments on refugees

 In June 2022, McGrath was criticised for saying on Today with Claire Byrne that he would like a cap on the number of refugees.
-He was criticized by Paul McAuliffe, who said "Mattie is trying to pretend that the Government doesn’t care about the Irish people.
+He was criticized by Paul McAuliffe TD, who said "Mattie is trying to pretend that the Government doesn't care about the Irish people.
 There are women and children in refugee tents in Poland.
 We are not prepared to leave people there."
 Senator Garret Ahearn condemned "the reckless comments by Mattie McGrath" and said they were a disgrace.

 Far-right influences

 In December 2022, McGrath was accused of spreading far-right rhetoric in the Dáil by Tánaiste Micheál Martin.
 Martin claimed that "far-right ideologues" were influencing groups in the Dáil and that McGrath "had a script" prepared for him that alluded to conspiracy theories such as "the Great Reset".

+2023 Dublin riot

+On 29 November 2023, in the aftermath of a riot the previous week, Paul Murphy criticised other TDs for laundering far-right conspiracy theories.
+Mattie McGrath was specifically named.

+Comments on autism and criticism

+On 9 May 2024 during a debate on special education McGrath said there "must be a need for understanding the explosion of autism".
+He claimed that his brother, who had worked as a paediatrician in Africa in the 1990s had not heard the word until he returned to Ireland.
+Adam Harris, of the autism advocacy group AsIAm said on X:"Is it any wonder the stigma that Autistic people suffer when such dangerous misinformation is spouted in the Dáil?
+Never mind explaining the right language or facts but dog whistling to conspiracy theorists at Autistic people's expense is below the belt".

+Senator Martin Conway said on X:"For the record, @mattiemcgrathtd, you did not see children with difference in school because they were not allowed to attend or be part of society," and added "People like me were sent to school in Dublin hidden away, people like Adam sent to institutions.
+We all existed but were locked out".
+Anne Rabbitte said she was"really disappointed to hear any Deputy use their Dáil time to spout such language.
+It is actually dangerous and needs to be called out".